A2Amir/Machine-Learning-Pipelines/README.md

 **Feature union** is another class in Scikit-learn's Pipeline module that allows us to perform steps in parallel and take the union of the results for the next step.
 In more complex workflows, multiple feature unions are often used within pipelines, and multiple pipelines are used within feature unions.

-Check out [this jupyter notebook](https://github.com/A2Amir/Machine-Learning-Pipelines/blob/master/Code/4_feature_union.ipynb) to implement Feature Unions
+Check out [this jupyter notebook](https://github.com/A2Amir/Machine-Learning-Pipelines/blob/master/Code/4_feature_union.ipynb) to learn about Feature Unions

 ## 4. Creating Custom Transformer